OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/106006977-cd859c80-6083-11eb-94ff-dd754dcfadbf.png)

 2. Add the app in Microsoft Teams and will land you in the homepage.
 Select Start now.

 ![image](https://user-images.githubusercontent.com/54556057/106007208-0de51a80-6084-11eb-9067-d4ef939d40fc.png)

-3. Select the team that will be managing the adoption bot.
+3. Select the team that will be managing the AdoptBot.

 ![image](https://user-images.githubusercontent.com/54556057/106007331-2f460680-6084-11eb-8792-6b9081d8ddc1.png)

 4. Wait for the Dataverse for Teams environment to be created in 30 seconds to a minute.

 ![image](https://user-images.githubusercontent.com/54556057/106007410-44229a00-6084-11eb-93fe-2039f919db2c.png)

 5. Once the environment is created you will be redirected to create your first bot.
 You can exit out of it.

-Import the bot into your Dataverse for Teams environment
+**Import the bot into your Dataverse for Teams environment**

 Please follow the instruction in the previous section if you do not have a Dataverse for Teams environment created yet.
 Please note that the following instruction also applies to Dataverse full environment but that will require Power Platform licenses in addition to standard Office license.